ivanlokas/genetic-algorithm-keyboard-layout-optimization/README.md

 The way the distance travelled is calculated can be visualized as the total movement of a finger typing, assuming that the person typing is only using a single finger.

 ### Keyboard Layout
-A Keyboard Layout class represents a simplified keyboard layout which contains just 26 characters, uppercase version of the letters of the English Alphabet.
+A Keyboard Layout class represents a simplified keyboard layout which contains just 26 characters, an uppercase version of the letters of the English Alphabet.
 The layout has been designed to follow the existing standards for [keyboard layouts](https://en.wikipedia.org/wiki/Keyboard_layout), including the default <code>19.05mm</code> distance between each key, in a single row.

 ### Genetic operators
 #### Selection